formatjs/formatjs/packages/eslint-plugin-formatjs/README.md

 # eslint-plugin-formatjs

-We've migrated the README to [here](../../website/docs/tooling/linter.md).
+We've migrated the docs to https://formatjs.io.